Smartphone Users Statistics 2026 (Global Usage Data)

 Specifically, 11% of individuals earning between $30,000 to $99,999 rely on their smartphones as their primary internet access, compared to only 6% of those earning $100,000 or more.

-According to the data, the largest group of smartphone-only users without broadband are aged between 18 and 29, representing 28% of the total.
+According to the data, the largest group of smartphone-only users without broadband is aged between 18 and 29, representing 28% of the total.

 Only 11% of people aged between 30 and 49 are in this category.
 The percentage of those aged between 50 and 64 increases slightly to 13%, while it remains at 12% for those over 65.

 Notably, many teenagers have a strong attachment to their phones.
-Based on a Finance Online report, most teenagers, specifically 7 out of 10, habitually check their phones first thing in the morning to read messages and notifications.
+According to a Finance Online report, 7 out of 10 teenagers check their phones first thing in the morning to read messages and notifications.

 • 72% of teenagers check phone messages and notifications after waking up.